I took a look at Prolific surveys as I know plenty of readers of this site are on the lookout for side gigs to earn them a little extra money.

 Prolific Surveys Review: Conclusion

 You’re not going to get rich doing Prolific surveys, but signing up will earn you some pocket money.
 It’s a no-brainer to get involved if surveys are your thing, and the ones here are far more fun to do than most.
+The rates are also better than average, and it’s nice to see what you get in cash, rather than obscure “points.”

 If you’ve used Prolific already, please tell us about your experiences in the comments.